 Tracking Accuracy

-• Box testing involves firing a shot, then adjusting windage and elevation turrets in a square pattern (up, right, down, left), firing after each adjustment.
+- I run a box test at a known distance (typically 100 yards): fire a shot, then dial the turrets in a square pattern (up, right, down, left), firing after each adjustment.

-• A final shot after returning to original zero reveals the scope’s ability to track accurately and return to zero.
+- A final shot after dialing back to the original zero shows whether the scope tracks accurately and returns to zero.

 Return-to-Zero Capability

-• Scopes are deliberately moved off zero and then returned to assess consistency.
+- Scopes are deliberately dialed off zero and then returned to assess consistency.

 Turret and Adjustment Feel